-Fulfillment and logistics: More than 250,000 full-time associates support our global network of fulfillment centers.
-Amazon Fulfillment is where our employees, technology, and innovation come together every day to deliver for our customers.
+Fulfillment and logistics: Amazon Fulfillment is where our employees, technology, and innovation come together every day to deliver for our customers.
 Fulfillment facilities run multiple shifts per day, and employees perform a number of roles—from leading teams to boxing up orders and shipping directly to our customers.
 We fulfill customer orders in a number of ways using our transportation supply chain.
 We operate North America and International fulfillment and delivery networks and have co-sourced and outsourced arrangements in certain countries.
 We also provide digital delivery and offer products in our physical stores as well.

 AWS: AWS offers over 175 fully featured services from data centers globally.
 Ours is the largest global infrastructure footprint of any provider, and this footprint is constantly increasing.
 AWS teams around the world are building the future.
 Our people solve a wide variety of technical challenges, always focusing on the customer.
 Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—trust AWS to power their technology infrastructure.
 To learn more about AWS, visit aws.amazon.com.